Request parameters.

 Promise<WebsocketApiResponse

 Test connectivity to the WebSocket API.
-Weight: 1

 Request parameters.